NERSC/buildtest-nersc/README.md

 # buildtest-cori

-This repo is [Cori](https://docs.nersc.gov/) Testsuite with buildtest.
+This repository is [Cori](https://docs.nersc.gov/) Testsuite with buildtest.
+A mirror of this repository is located at https://gitlab.nersc.gov/nersc/consulting/buildtest-cori used for running CI checks.